Gary Rogers

-Gary Rogers (born 25 September 1981) is an Irish coach and former professional footballer who played as a goalkeeper.
+Gary Rogers (born 25 September 1981) is an Irish coach and former professional footballer who played as a goalkeeper, making 735 appearances in all competitions during his career.
 Rogers was also called up to the Republic of Ireland national football team.
 He also played Gaelic football for and coached the Meath county team, and has also coached the Cavan, Monaghan and Westmeath county teams.

 Playing career

 Shelbourne

 Rogers played with St Francis when he was younger and was spotted by Dermot Keely and was brought to the Shelbourne youth team.
 While with the youth team, he had a trial at Stockport County.
 He did not get a contract and upon his return he never made a first-team appearance for Shelbourne.
 He played for St Francis in the First Division for one season in 2000–01.

 Drogheda United

 At the age of 19 he moved to Drogheda United.
 He was a regular in the first team helping the club to promotion to the top flight in his first season and was the main factor in the Drogheda brilliant defensive record.
 He picked up his first FAI medal when he was part of the Drogheda FAI Cup winning squad in 2005.